PhilCloudWalker/python_app/README.md

 # Continue working:

 chapter 4 - tasks
-- create initial flask app
-- implement e2e test
-  - include session to flask
 - implement service layer test

 ## Test Setup
 - using testing client for the app
 - database:
-  - using in memory db
-  - using in rollback for transaction
+  - using in rollback for sqlite db

 # example-package